-Item Description Wireless Interface Lists the 5GHz/2.4GHz interface that the station connects to BSS-MAC (SSID) Lists which SSID of the modem that the stations connect to MAC Address Lists the MAC address of all the stations.
+Item Description Wireless Interface Lists the 5GHz/2.4GHz interface that the station connects to BSS-MAC (SSID) Displays the Wi-Fi network name or SSID that users will see when searching for Wi-Fi networks.
+MAC Address Lists the MAC address of all the stations.
 Association Time Lists all the stations that are associated with the Access Point, along with the amount of time since packets were transferred to and from each station.
 If a station is idle for too long, it is removed from this list.
-Authorized Lists those devices with authorized access WMM Link Lists those devices that utilize WMM (WiFi MultiMedia) Power Save Lists those devices that utilize the Power Save Feature APSD Default Lists those devices that utilize the Automatic Power Save Delivery Feature
+Signal Strength WiFi connection signal strength icon Authorized Lists those devices with authorized access WMM Link Lists those devices that utilize WMM Power Save Lists those devices that utilize the Power Save Feature Spec Wi-Fi Spec BW Bandwidth